Since 2010, I must confess I’ve been a bit more domesticated than in the past.

 Now, I realize there is a large difference from a multi-week trip with resupply vs a multi-day trip with even one large food carry.
 There IS something wonderful about a long journey that is addicting and an aspect that I miss at times.

 But if it is about time out there, then yeah, I’ve been “hiking” if not “Hiking”.
-Even if my average was “only” ten miles per day, (and I suspect it is higher, even counting the trips with a past partner), that’s at least 600 miles per year on overnight or more trips.
+Even if my average was “only” ten miles per day, (and I suspect it is higher, even counting the trips with someone), that’s at least 600 miles per year on overnight or more trips.
 Or more than an end to end trek on The Colorado Trail.
 A single trip on The Colorado Trail for three weeks in one year would not be enough for satisfy my outdoor needs.
 I could not backpack just once in a given year even if I did a longer trek.
 Even when I was doing a typical cycle of thru-hiking (work hard, save money, go hiking), I still needed to be out there on a regular basis.

 As for the “Hiking” vs “hiking” idea , a trend I’ve noticed is that if a person is out for ~100 miles in a week, the designated trails and routes get more notice.
 The alphabet soup of acronyms makes it a “Hike” status.